BEVERLY HILLS IS FACING A PUBLIC SAFETY CRISIS.

 How Will We Keep The Area Near The Metro Safe?

-The city has already promised YOU, in writing of the plan to staff the Metro 24/7 with 2 officers and 1 sergeant.
-This is logistically impossible with our staffing levels - we can barely staff patrol.
+The City has already promised YOU, in writing, that the plan is to staff the Metro 24/7 with 2 officers and 1 sergeant.
+This is logistically impossible with our current staffing — we can barely staff patrol as it is.

 What else will be cut?
 Or will public safety continue to be threatened?